adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 # Excercise: Get a Fact about your birthday

+> * Look at the Numbers API documenation https://numbersapi.com/.
 > * Pick a method to interact with the numbers API (browser, command line, python).
-> * Look at the Numbers API documenation https://numbersapi.com/.
+> * Make a request to the Numbers API.
-> * Then paste the response you get into the workshop chat.
+> * Paste the response you get into the workshop chat.
 >
 > > ## Answer
 > >